-Crooks, along with two other Donald Trump accusers, was to be interviewed by Megyn Kelly on Monday, December 11.
+Crooks has made the rounds of media interviews.
+Crooks, along with two other Donald Trump accusers, was also interviewed by Megyn Kelly on December 11.
 In a press conference before the interview, accompanied by the other women, Crooks called what happened to her “serial misconduct and perversion by Mr. Trump,” calling him an “offender” who is now president.
 She said that Trump has “escaped” his conduct and should have entered “the graveyard of political aspirations never to return and yet here we have this man as president.”
 She called for Trump to be held to the “same standard as Harvey Weinstein,” and asked for Congress to investigate the president’s history “of misconduct.”

 “I think it’s been great, I’m so thankful that other women have the courage to come forward, but yes, I do feel forgotten,” Crooks told CNN.
 “You can’t help but wonder why people aren’t talking about Trump and the people that came forward for him.
 And why is he immune to this?”

 Crooks, who spoke out in October 2016 ahead of Trump’s election victory, is coordinator of international student services at a university in Ohio.
 The Trump campaign issued a strongly worded denial after the article’s publication, calling it “fiction,” and Trump himself personally denied the allegations to the newspaper.
 Neither woman reported the allegations to authorities, although they confided in others close to them, says The Times.

 The allegations came just weeks before the election and as Trump attempts to regain lost momentum following the exposure of the Billy Bush tapes, which captured Trump saying, “I’m automatically attracted to beautiful — I just start kissing them.
 It’s like a magnet.
 Just kiss.
 I don’t even wait.
 And when you’re a star, they let you do it.
 You can do anything…Grab ’em by the p***y.
 You can do anything.”